GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

     Customizations should only be made by people with a solid understanding of web development.
 Before changing any files, we recommend creating backups to easily revert your instance to its original state.

 <!--
+ This section has been removed, since an updated WAR is overwritten when the Gluu Server is upgraded, and a newer and more consistent method has been added below
 ## Overview

 The Gluu Server's public facing pages are `xhtml` files.
 Each Gluu Server component is deployed as a separate archive in WAR format.
 When any component's service is started, its archive is unpacked ("exploded") to Jetty's temporary file directory located under `/opt/jetty-<VERSION>/temp/` before it'll be able to start serving requests for associated functionality.